ethereum/EIPs/EIPS/eip-draft_multi_injected_provider_interf.md

 The values in the `ProviderInfo` MUST be used as follows:

 - uuid - locally unique of the wallet provider (UUIDv4 compliant)
-- walletId - globally unique identifier of the walelt provider (eg. `my-wallet-extension` or `awesomewallet`)
+- walletId - globally unique identifier of the wallet provider (eg. `io.dopewallet.extension` or `awesomewallet`)
-- name - human-readable name of the wallet provider (e.g. `MyWalletExtension` or `AwesomeWallet`)
+- name - human-readable name of the wallet provider (e.g. `DopeWalletExtension` or `AwesomeWallet`)
 - icon - uri encoded image (RFC-3986 complaint)

 ### EVMProvider